 Dr. Bartlett Hackenmiller has been quoted in Prevention Magazine (October 2016), Women’s Health Magazine, the American Way Magazine (December, 2016), the Boston Globe (June, 2017), WebMD (August, 2017), and the New York Times (July, 2018) among others, on the subject of nature therapy, and was the subject of a full feature article in Prevention Magazine in August, 2017.

-She is a Certified Forest Therapy Guide and is the medical director of the international Association of Nature and Forest Therapy.
+She is a Certified Forest Therapy Guide, is the medical director of the international Association of Nature and Forest Therapy, and serves as medical director of AllTrails.
+She sees patients in person and via telehealth through Van Diest Medical Center, Webster City, Iowa.

 Watch a four minute clip of Dr. Bartlett Hackenmiller speaking on the topic of nature and wellness: